Sustainable Travel Path

 Serlachius Museums are working on the environmental program ISO14001.
 We take also part in the Sustainable Travel Finland program by Visit Finland.
 The aim is to be sustainable in ecological, cultural and economical way.

-REACH US BY PUBLIC TRANSPORTATION
+REACH US BY PUBLIC TRANSPORTATION AND ELECTRIC CAR

 We want to be reachable for everyone!
 Serlachius shuttle bus takes you from Tampere to Mänttä and back in one day.
 The bus runs according to the museums’ opening hours and the timetable matches with the train and bus connections from/to Helsinki.
 You may also travel by train all the way to Vilppula.